quisido/lazy-i18n/README.md

 The `I18nProvider` component provides a React context allowing the `I18n` components and `useTranslate` hooks to access the translations.

-The `I18nProvider` component accepts three props:
+The `I18nProvider` component accepts the following props:

 #### `fallbackLocale`